Belgian Bantam

 The Belgian Bantam, Belgisch kriel, Naine belge, is a breed of bantam chicken from Belgium.
 It is a true bantam, and has no full-sized counterpart; cocks weigh about 650 grams and hens about 550 g.
 It is in danger of extinction; in 2010 a total of 168 birds were counted in the whole of Belgium.
 Fourteen colour patterns are recognised in the European standard.

+Regarding the Belgian bantam, some confusion may arise from the name.

+The term "Belgian Bantam" refers to a specific breed in its own right.
+However, it is also commonly used as a general term for all bantam breeds originating from Belgium.
+These include: the Antwerp Bearded Bantam, Ardenner Rumpless Bantam, Ardenner Bantam, Bassette, Belgian Bantam, Bosvoorde Bearded Bantam, Tournai Bantam, Everberg Bearded Bantam, Yellow of Mehaigne, Grubbe Bearded Bantam, Uccle Bearded Bantam, Waas Bantam, Watermaal Bearded Bantam, Brabant Bantam, Brakel Bantam, Famenne Bantam, Herve Bantam, Bruges Game Bantam, Liège Game Bantam, and Tienen Game Bantam.

 History

 Like the Dutch Bantam and the French Pictave, the Belgian Bantam derives from the widespread European population of small partridge-coloured bantams which in Flemish were known as Engelse kiekskes, "English bantams".
 From about 1900 these were selectively bred in the area of Liège, in Wallonia.
 Two distinct bantam breeds were developed, the Belgian Bantam and the Bassette Liégeoise.
 The Belgian Bantam breed standard was not drawn up until 1934.

 The Belgian Bantam is distributed mainly in Flanders, with a few in Wallonia and in the Netherlands.
 It is rare and at risk of extinction; in 2010 a total of 168 birds were counted in the whole of Belgium.